a-sit-plus/warden-roboto/README.md

         appVersion = 5,                             //NULLABLE. minimum app version considered trustworthy androidVersion = 11000,                     //NULLABLE. minimum android version considered to be trustworthy patchLevel =  PatchLevel(2021, 8),          //NULLABLE. minimum patch level (year, month) considered to be trustworthy requireStrongBox = false,                   //OPTIONAL, defaults to false.
-By default TEE security level is enough.
+By default, TEE security level is enough.
                                                     //setting this true would require keys to be created within a Titan HSM bootloaderUnlockAllowed = false,            //OPTIONAL, defaults to false.
 By default requires a locked bootloader to ensure device integrity ignoreLeafValidity = false,                 //OPTIONAL, defaults to false.
 Indicates whether to ignore the timely